 School districts in disadvantaged communities receive vouchers of $235,000 per bus, while other school districts receive vouchers of $220,000 per bus.
 Fifteen school bus vouchers had been issued as of June for a total of $477,350.

-The majority of the money comes from state’s cap-and-trade auction proceeds, the state’s Air Quality Improvement Program, and the Volkswagen Mitigation Trust Fund.
+The majority of the money comes from the state’s cap-and-trade auction proceeds, the state’s Air Quality Improvement Program, and the Volkswagen Mitigation Trust Fund.
 School buses are expected to receive a big piece of the latter.

 ADOMANI, Inc., which along with Efficient Drivetrains, Inc. developed the all-electric system for the Blue Bird All American and Vision Electric, and Lion Electric Co. are among the companies that have already delivered vouchers to customers.
 ADOMANI is based in California, a state which is also an option for a new Lion Electric plant.